-The POY Award recognizes a NBP will offer this prestigious acknowledgement annually to a single photographer or photo team whose body of work has consistently engaged the public through the power of photography and multi-media presentations.
-This Award is a part of the Nature's Best Photography Windland Smith Rice International Awards and the winner's images are displayed in the exhibition at the Smithsonian National Museum of Natural History and in the NBP magazines.
+The POY Award recognizes a single photographer or photo team whose body of work has consistently engaged the public through the power of photography and multi-media presentations.
+This Award is a part of the Nature's Best Photography Windland Smith Rice International Awards and the winner's images are displayed in the exhibition at the Smithsonian National Museum of Natural History and in NBP magazine.

 2013 WINNER | ART WOLFE